perun-network/perun-icp-canister/README.md

 ## :warning: Current problems

-As, as of the time of this grant, to the best of our knowledge, the ICP ledger canister does not allow arbitrary canisters to send ICP or listen for received ICP, and there are no established fungible token standards yet (some promising ones are already in development, though), we have mocked all currency interactions:
+As, as of the time of this grant, to the best of our knowledge, [the ICP ledger canister does not allow arbitrary canisters to send ICP or listen for received ICP](https://forum.dfinity.org/t/integrating-with-the-internet-computer-ledger/2542) (expected to be available [after this grant](https://forum.dfinity.org/t/enable-canisters-to-hold-icp/6153/113)), and there are [no established fungible token standards](https://forum.dfinity.org/t/receiving-icp-in-canister/5329/6) yet (some promising ones are [already in development](https://forum.dfinity.org/t/thoughts-on-the-token-standard/4694/94), though), we have mocked all currency interactions:

 * `deposit()` just takes the deposited amount as a number argument, currently trusting the value to be correct.
 * `withdraw()` returns the withdrawn amount as a number, instead of actually sending any currency anywhere.